-15.5 Used Oil Aggregation Points
+15.5 Used Oil Aggregation Points:

-- A. Applicability.
-This section applies to owners or operators of all used oil aggregation points as defined in Rule 3.0. - B. Used Oil Aggregation Point requirements.
-Used oil generators may consolidate used oil from multiple facilities that are owned and operated by their company at used oil aggregation points for storage purposes prior to shipping off-site provided that they comply with all of the used oil generator requirements contained in Rule 15.4. - C. Transportation.
+A. Applicability.
+This rule applies to owners or operators of all used oil aggregation points as defined in Rule 3.

+- B. Used Oil Aggregation Point requirements.
+Used oil generators may consolidate used oil from multiple facilities that are owned and operated by their company at used oil aggregation points for storage purposes prior to shipping off-site or burning on-site as defined under Rule 15.3 provided that they comply with all of the used oil generator requirements contained in Rule 15.4. - C. Transportation.
 Owners and operators of used oil aggregation points may transport used oil without a permit from the point of generation to used oil aggregation points in shipments of not more than 55 gallons at one time in accordance with the requirements of Rule 15.4 (G)(1).